Take two months this summer to teach in Thailand ... and get a monthly stipend!

 It is more difficult to place friends and couples together.
 However, we will try!
 We are usually successful with these types of placements.

 Can I teach in the city/province of my choice?

 You may submit your preferences for teaching location, but we cannot guarantee that we will be able to honor your request.

 Yes!
-There is a one-week orientation before you begin your teaching contract.
+There is a formal orientation before you begin your teaching contract.
 Your fee includes accommodation during orientation.

 What is taught during orientation?